-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(3) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning electrical injury (Balance of Probabilities) (No. 14 of 2024). - 3.
-This Instrument amends Statement of Principles concerning electrical injury (Balance of Probabilities) (No. 42 of 2018) (Federal Register of Legislation No. F2018L00536) by: - replacing the definition of 'electrical injury' in subsection 7(2); - replacing the existing factor in subsection 9(1) concerning having exposure to electrical current; and - inserting a new factor in subsection 9(1A) concerning having exposure to an electric arc across the affected area of the body.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(2) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning electrical injury (Reasonable Hypothesis) (No. 13 of 2024). - 3.
+This Instrument amends Statement of Principles concerning electrical injury (Reasonable Hypothesis) (No. 41 of 2018) (Federal Register of Legislation No. F2018L00535) by: - replacing the definition of 'electrical injury' in subsection 7(2); - replacing the existing factor in subsection 9(1) concerning having exposure to electrical current; - inserting a new factor in subsection 9(1A) concerning having exposure to an electric arc across the affected area of the body.